narendranag/narendranag.github.io/_posts/2024-11-19-the-10x-opportunity-in-sports-streaming.md

 ---
 layout: post
-title:  "The 10x Opportunity in Sports Streaming"
+title:  "The Many X Opportunity in Sports Streaming"
 date:   2024-11-19
 ---
-Through October, we were shocked, shocked I say, to see all these people to watch free sports.
+Through October, we were shocked, shocked I say, to see all these people watch free sports.
 I mean, we were told that streaming free sports is a BAAAAD idea — fans WANT to pay another subscription fee because the only way to show REAL support for a sports team is via their wallet.
 Also, no advertiser would want to advertise on a free service.
 Why would they!

 /rant